tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@konnster99/index.md

 ### help I need?

-I would be needing a lot of help because I literally will be learning js form the scratch in this 1 month.
+I would be needing a lot of help because I literally will be learning js form scratch in this 1 month.
+So I'll just ping in the tanay pratap group if I have any issues.

 ### how to contact me?